Principled Synthetic Data Enables the First Scaling Laws for LLMs in Recommendation: Discussion and Conclusion

-\textbf{Implications for Practitioners and Researchers} The findings presented in this paper carry significant practical and theoretical implications.
+The findings presented in this paper carry significant practical and theoretical implications.
 For practitioners, the establishment of the first scaling laws for LLMs in recommendation provides an essential tool for project planning and resource management.
 It enables teams to transition from speculative, heuristic-based approaches to a more scientific method of forecasting the computational budget and data volume required to achieve a target level of performance, thereby making the development of large-scale systems more predictable and justifiable.
+Future work will extend this analysis to post-training stages (SFT, RLHF) and test-time compute, while validating downstream task metrics beyond perplexity.